Gozargah/gozargah.github.io/marzban/en/docs/marzban-node.md

 If you have enabled a firewall on the Node server, you need to open ports for both panel connections and inbound ports in the Node server firewall.
 :::

-## Connecting Marzban Node to Multiple Panels
+## Connect Marzban Node to Multiple Panels

 If you need to connect a Node server to multiple Marzban Panels, you need to add a new node service in the `docker-compose.yml` file for each panel.
 This can be done in two ways.